-- In a randomized experiment, if there is a difference in our measurement of interest, we may be able to conclude it was caused by the treatment, and not due to some other systematic difference that can confound our interpretation of the effect of the treatment. - Example experiment from Week 5 lecture: Students were randomly assigned to be sleep-deprived or to have unrestricted sleep and how they learned a visual discrimination task was compared between these two groups. - It's not always practical or ethical to carry out an experiment.
-For example, it would be considered unethical to randomly assign people to smoke marijuana.
+- In a randomized experiment, if there is a difference in our measurement of interest, we can conclude it was caused by the treatment, and not due to some other systematic difference that can confound our interpretation of the effect of the treatment. - Example experiment from Week 5 lecture: Students were randomly assigned to be sleep-deprived or to have unrestricted sleep and how they learned a visual discrimination task was compared between these two groups. - It's not always practical or ethical to carry out an experiment.
+For example, you can't randomly assign people to smoke marijuana.